nibscbioinformatics/modules2/README.md

 ## How to add a new Module to this repository

-If you want to add module to this repository, instead of nf-core/modules repo, you need to create a new branch as described below.
+If you want to add module to this repository, you need to create a new branch as described below.

 ### Create a new branch